 We all live narrow lives and look at the world with a fairly limited vision.
 I am a white, North American male who was born in the early 1960s.
 I look at the world through these lenses.
 I was never sexually abused.
 I don’t know what it is like to be an immigrant or a tanner in India.
 I don’t have autism or a brother with schizophrenia.

 When you read good fiction, you are immersed in the reality of these things.
 Can you see how imaginatively understanding these things would make one a better pastor?

 Experience the Beauty and the Power of Language

 Good art, be it visual arts, music, or fiction, is good because it is rooted in an endlessly creative God who has chosen to be imaged by creative human beings.
 Art isn’t irrelevant.
-It’s part of what God commanded us to do in the beginning, and what he initially declared.
+It’s part of what God commanded us to do in the beginning.
 When you enjoy truth and beauty, when you are blessed by gifts God has given to other human beings, you are enjoying a universe that, though fallen, God delights in as “very good.”